ros-controls/ros2_control/doc/migration.rst

         <limit effort="1000.0" lower="0" upper="0.38" velocity="10"/>
       </joint>
 * The support for the ``description`` parameter for loading the URDF was removed (`#1358 <https://github.com/ros-controls/ros2_control/pull/1358>`_).
 Use ``robot_description`` topic instead, e.g., you can use the `robot_state_publisher <https://index.ros.org/p/robot_state_publisher/#{DISTRO}>`_.
 For an example, see `this PR <https://github.com/ros-controls/ros2_control_demos/pull/456>`_ where the change was applied to the demo repository.
-* The spawner now supports two new arguments ``--switch-asap`` and ``--no-switch-asap`` to control the behaviour of the spawner when switching controllers to be in realtime loop (or) non-realtime loop.
-  By default, it is set to ``--no-switch-asap`` because when activating multiple controllers at same time might affect the realtime loop performance (`#2452 <https://github.com/ros-controls/ros2_control/pull/2453>`_).
-  If it is needed to switch controllers in realtime loop, then the argument ``--switch-asap`` need to be parsed to the spawner.

 hardware_interface
 ******************